Business Resource Center

 Explore our online resources below to learn more!

 Online Learning and eBooks

-LinkedIn Learning (formerly Lynda.com) is an online educational site that features thousands of courses and video tutorials in business, software, technology, and creative skills, taught by industry experts.
+LinkedIn Learning (formerly Lynda.com) is an online educational site that features thousands of courses and video tutorials in business, software, technology, and creative skills.

 - To log in, please click on "Get Started" and enter your Framingham Public Library card number and PIN/password.

 - Please note that you can only access course content through the FPL's LinkedIn Learning login page, and not by directly visiting the LinkedIn Learning homepage.

 O’Reilly for Public Libraries offers unlimited access to 50K+ titles (including O’Reilly books in early release), 30K+ hours of video, case studies from top companies, learning paths, expert playlists, and more—with nearly 1,000 topics to explore in technology and business.
 With a range of content formats tailored to all levels you can learn in the way that works best for you.

 - Small Business Administration.
 Looking to start your own Business?
 The Small Business Administration offers a 12 step guide to planning for every aspect to consider as well as the resources needed to start a business.